CALEDONIAN ALPS GLACIER TRAVERSE

 ARCTIC CHAR STREAMS AND TUNDRA

-SUMMITS AND HIGH CAMPS
+HIGH GLACIERS AND CAMPS

 THE KARALE GLACIER AND CALVING FACES